 Broader Impacts

-Teaching: Over the course of my proposed research timeline, I intend to develop and teach a 1-credit course for PhD students—especially BIPOC graduate students—how to develop grant proposals in ecology for NSF, USDA, NOAA or any other preferred agency and assist students with securing a host advisor and/or university.
+Teaching: Over the course of my proposed research timeline, I intend to develop and teach a 1-credit course for PhD students—especially BIPOC graduate students—how to develop postdoctoral grant proposals in ecology for NSF, USDA, NOAA or any other preferred agencies and assist students with securing a host advisor and/or university.
 By providing this opportunity, I will be able to hone my teaching and curriculum development skills while helping train students in an area not otherwise covered in the PhD experience.
 This course would involve bringing in guest lecturers and facilitating attendence to webinars offered by the aforementioned agencies.
-Under the Inter-Institutional Program with the Univeristy of North Carolina system, students from may register for courses at North Carolina State University, therefore, this course could be advertised to doctoral students at other universities in the area including Duke, North Carolina Central University and University of North Carolina partner schools.
+Under the Inter-Institutional Program with the Univeristy of North Carolina system, students from several other universities may register for courses at North Carolina State University.
+Therefore, this course could be advertised to doctoral students at other universities in the area including Duke, North Carolina Central University and University of North Carolina partner schools.

+In addition to this course I will condense of the information gathered into a webinar that can be advertised to doctoral students nationwide.
+Dr. Leggett currently has a National Needs Fellowship program funded through USDA and has developed a colaboration with other programs at University of Missouri and Michigan State University.
+All three of these programs are developed to increase diversity in natural resources so the webinar will be advertised directly to these programs and any others similar to it.
+Additionally Dr. Leggett currently serves or has previously served on the advisory board at three HBCUs (Histortically Black Colleges and Universities) that have doctoral programs and I will advertise directly to those programs.
+The webinar and the course will address the focal area of enhancing diversity at the postdoctoral level.

-I will further sharpen my curriculum development for ecology and natural resources by comentoring graduate students in the College of Education focused on Natural Resources Diversity Curriculum Integration Student, which is currently reviewing entry level courses at North Carolina State University and developing modules to incorporate diversity and inclusion into the course.
-Finally, I will cofacilitate working groups with an NSF funded RCN—The Undergraduate Network for Increasing Diversity of Ecologists (UNIDE).
+I will further sharpen my skills in curriculum development for ecology and natural resources by comentoring graduate students in the College of Education focused on a project entitled Natural Resources Diversity Curriculum Integration.
+The main project goal is to review entry level courses at North Carolina State University and develop modules to incorporate diversity and inclusion into these courses since they impact a large body of students early in their college experience.
+I will also co-facilitate working groups with an NSF funded RCN—The Undergraduate Network for Increasing Diversity of Ecologists (UNIDE).
 The project aims to build a sustainable and interdisciplinary network of ecologists, educators and social scientists to address how cultural and social barriers impact human diversity in ecology and environmental disciplines (EE).
 These two opportunities will help develop skills in the area of curriculum development, pedagogy, and meeting facilitation.